 3 Simple Ways to Keep Your Gutters Flowing This Winter

-Homeowners most often consider their gutters during the rainy seasons of summer and spring.
-But your gutters play an important role in protecting your home during the winter as well.
+Homeowners frequently consider their gutters during the rainy seasons of summer and spring.
+However, to keep your gutters flowing this winter, it's crucial to recognize their importance in safeguarding your home during the colder months as well.

 Regularly cleaning your gutters helps keep things flowing nicely.
 But a melting blanket of snow can lead to clogs and other unexpected problems.